Noble gas: Compounds

 Some of these compounds have found use in chemical synthesis as oxidizing agents; XeF_{2}, in particular, is commercially available and can be used as a fluorinating agent.
 As of 2007, about five hundred compounds of xenon bonded to other elements have been identified, including organoxenon compounds (containing xenon bonded to carbon), and xenon bonded to nitrogen, chlorine, gold, mercury, and xenon itself.
-Compounds of xenon bound to boron, hydrogen, bromine, iodine, beryllium, sulphur, titanium, copper, and silver have also been observed but only at low temperatures in noble gas matrices, or in supersonic noble gas jets.
+Compounds of xenon bound to boron, hydrogen, bromine, iodine, beryllium, sulfur, titanium, copper, and silver have also been observed but only at low temperatures in noble gas matrices, or in supersonic noble gas jets.

 Radon is more reactive than xenon, and forms chemical bonds more easily than xenon does.
 However, due to the high radioactivity and short half-life of radon isotopes, only a few fluorides and oxides of radon have been formed in practice.
 Radon goes further towards metallic behavior than xenon; the difluoride RnF2 is highly ionic, and cationic Rn2+ is formed in halogen fluoride solutions.
 For this reason, kinetic hindrance makes it difficult to oxidize radon beyond the +2 state.
 Only tracer experiments appear to have succeeded in doing so, probably forming RnF4, RnF6, and RnO3.

 Krypton is less reactive than xenon, but several compounds have been reported with krypton in the oxidation state of +2.
 Krypton difluoride is the most notable and easily characterized.
 Under extreme conditions, krypton reacts with fluorine to form KrF2 according to the following equation: